Official websites use .gov

 hectares under improved irrigation

-MCC has invested more than $5 billion in partner countries to address the many sources of food insecurity.
+MCC has invested nearly $7 billion in partner countries to address the many sources of food insecurity.
 MCC investments cover a wide range of projects that target transportation and storage infrastructure, irrigation systems, access to finance, farmer training, policy reform, nutrition and sanitation.
 MCC has also helped strengthen property rights and improve land policy to ensure that farmers—many of whom are women—have secure access to land, and that government institutions can effectively manage land resources.

 Improving Livelihoods for Women and Small-holder Farmers